cheminfo/eln-docs/docs/90_for_developers/documentation/image/README.md

 ## Modify an image

-To modify an image, we use [Inskape](https://inkscape.org/), a free and open source software.
+To modify an image, we use [Inkscape](https://inkscape.org/), a free and open-source software.

-These are the steps to follow to modify an image :
+These are the steps to follow to modify an image:

->
-1. Modify the image using Inskape
+1. Modify the image using Inkscape.
-2. Select the image and go to `File` &rarr; `Document properties..`.
+2. Select the image and go to `File` &rarr; `Document properties...`.
-3. Hit the button `Resize page to drawing or selection`or simply use `Cmd + Shift + R`
+3. Click the button `Resize page to drawing or selection` or simply use `Cmd + Shift + R`.
-4. Save the file as `.svg`, this allow the posibility to remodify the image later on.
+4. Save the file as `.svg`, which allows the possibility to re-modify the image later on.